den-materials/mongo-intro/readme.md

 #### Creating a Database and Inserting Documents

-MongoDB installs with a client app, a JavaScript-based shell, that allows us to interact with MongoDB directly.
+MongoDB installs with it's own CLI(Command Line Interface), a JavaScript-based shell that allows us to interact with MongoDB directly in our terminal.

-Start the app in terminal by typing `mongo`.
+Start the CLI by typing `mongo` in the terminal.
 If you got an error, make sure `mongod` is running in the background.

 The mongo interface will load and change the prompt will change to `>`.